bemo-project/bemo-python/README.md

     $ pip install bemo

-...or install `bemo` running command below if use want to use Python 2.7:
+...or install `bemo` running command below if you want to use Python 2.7:

     $ pip install bemo[py2x]